Opposition to Haile Selassie

 Armed resistance to Selassie was initially centered on the two poles of the Ethiopian Empire, Eritrea province in the north and the Ogaden region to the south.
-There were several coup attempts to overthrow Selassie's government, notably in 1960, and several high-profile events degraded Selassie's reputation, including over taxation in Gojjam since 1930, famines in Tigray and Wollo provinces since 1958, and autocratic land seizure.
+There were several coup attempts to overthrow Selassie's government, notably in 1960, and several high-profile events that degraded Selassie's reputation, including over taxation in Gojjam since 1930, famines in Tigray and Wollo provinces since 1958, and autocratic land seizure.

-The first student movements were held in 1965 at Addis Ababa University seeking land redistribution and abolition of feudalism.
-Other aspect includes the Eritrean War of Independence in 1962, seeking Eritrean autonomy from the Ethiopian imperial government.
+The first student movements were held at Addis Ababa University in 1965, seeking land redistribution and abolition of feudalism.
+Other aspects include the Eritrean War of Independence in 1962, seeking Eritrean autonomy from the Ethiopian imperial government.

 In 1974, Selassie was finally overthrown during the Ethiopian Revolution.